anuradhases/Codecademy_projects/README.md

 # Codecademy_projects
 Here I have showcased some of the projects I worked on while completing the courses: Learn Python 3, and Data Scientist: Machine Learning.
+All projects were done with Jupyter notebook.
+Projects cover the following concepts in Python: lists, dictionaries,